PluribusDigital/pluribusdigital-com/content/join/benefits.md

 * The company provides long-term disability coverage for full-time employees at no cost to the employee.
 * Benefits continue up to age 65.

+### Paid Time Off (Effective August 1, 2021)

+* Full-time employees accrue personal leave on a monthly basis (will accrue on a semi-monthly basis beginning January 1, 2022).
+The accrued personal leave is to be used at the employee’s discretion for time away from work (i.e., vacation days, personal days, etc.).
+Any earned and unused personal leave hours are paid to employees when they leave the company.
+* At the beginning of each calendar year, employees will also be provided five (5) days of sick leave to be used to care for themselves or a family member.
+Sick days will be prorated based on time of hire.
+Any unused sick time at the end of each calendar year does not roll over into the new year and does not get paid out.
+* All federal holidays will be recognized by Pluribus Digital.
+In limited circumstances, each employee may be granted the option to float the paid holidays observed.
+* All FMLA-eligible, new parents will be granted 4 weeks of paid parental leave to be used within their leave period.
+* Pluribus Digital will pay for the first five (5) days per year for those that will need to take jury duty leave and/or military leave.

 ### 401K Plan

 * Eligible employees are able to enroll at the beginning of any month.